Marilyn Chambers (Home and Away): Reception

 Marilyn has become one of Home and Away's most iconic characters.
 For her portrayal of Marilyn, Symons was nominated for Best Actress at the 1999 Inside Soap Awards.
 That same year saw Symons named one of the twenty greatest soap stars of the 1990s by All About Soap.
 They said "Dizzy, vibrant, gaudy and bizarre, Emily Symons won over our hearts as loveable Marilyn Chambers in Home and Away."
 Marilyn and John's wedding won the 2015 TV Week and Soap Extra #OMGAward for Best Wedding.
 In 2022, Symons received a nomination for Best Daytime Star at the Inside Soap Awards.
+The following year, she received a nomination for the Logie Award for Most Popular Actress.

 Dave Lanning from The People quipped that Marilyn "has the mind of a humming bird and often flaps like one".
 Sarah Thomas of The Sun-Herald branded Marilyn a "ditzy glamour puss".
 A writer for Holy Soap said that Marilyn's most memorable moment is "Realising she had fallen in love with school principal Don Fisher and eventually marrying him".
 On Marilyn's relationship with Donald, Chris Middendorp of The Age said "While it lasted, it was one of the oddest couplings in television and fun to watch.
 They were like what would happen if Lawrence (sic) Olivier got hitched to a page-three girl."

 A Yahoo! reporter placed Marilyn and Donald on their "Best-ever soap couples" list and TV Week named them one of soap's "Odd Couples", saying "Who could forget grumpy old Donald Fisher with kooky young Marilyn Chambers in Home and Away?"
 The Sunday Mail simply brand her as "the dizzy wife of stuffy headmaster Donald".
 A writer from Inside Soap included Marilyn and Donald in their feature profiling unlikely couples.
 They branded her a "half-wit hairdresser" and him a "haggard head" who found happiness together.
 The writer added that "at least Marilyn Chambers had a good excuse for her bizarre decision to go out with the aging Donald Fisher - she was as mad as a mongoose."
 Following Marilyn's abrupt departure in 1999, the show was "bombarded" by fans demanding to know what had happened to her.
 Steven Murphy from Inside Soap assessed that by 1998, Marilyn had changed drastically.
 He stated "at one time she was the bubbly blonde who shone brighter than the sunshine of Summer Bay.
 However, sunlight has been in short supply in Marilyn Fisher's life of late."